neovim/neovim.github.io/_posts/2017-05-02-newsletter.md

 Now this is a cool project - Bidirectional interface between Sublimetext and Neovim.
 This project could be used as a reference design to port to different editors as long as you have the ability to intercept all input.

-The steps required to make this work (Straight from the horse's mouth)
+The steps required to make this work (straight from the horse's mouth)

 - sublime-facing code intercepts keys and handles reading/writing sublime state and listening for sublime events
 - neovim-facing code inputs keys and handles reading/writing vim state